 Our approach is to distinguish between companies that can only do business by supporting an oppressive regime from those that can make a genuine environmental and social contribution by investing and helping to raise standards.
-Each company is assessed on a case-by-case basis.
+We define oppressive regimes by a number of characteristics, including evidence of absence of the rule of law, reported instances of arbitrary detention, political oppression, and use of the death penalty.
+Each company and regime is assessed on a case-by-case basis.